 For my birthday, my whacky bro-in-law treated me to a Track Day at Laguna Seca Raceway, near Monterey.
 He brought his John Cooper Works edition and we spent the day on the track with a variety of other cars.
 There we were, Mini-a-Mini and having about as much fun as fun can be on a tankful of gas...

-2008: We sold our house in Portola Valley (long story, maybe in another blog?) and moved to Santa Cruz where I shortened my commute to about three minutes, not even enough to warm up the Mini's engine.
+2008: We sold our house in Portola Valley (long story, see My Story blog) and moved to Santa Cruz where I shortened my commute to about three minutes, not even enough to warm up the Mini's engine.
 Since we weren't moving to Oregon, the 4-wheel drive Escape was just excess baggage.
-I sold the Ford and got a new 2010 Prius hatchback.
-I remember at the time, my sister asked me "did you ever think you would get a car LIKE THIS?"
-Another friend of mine just looked at me and said..."WHY?"
-First of all, it was Suzi's car, easy to drive and a great "gettin' around" kind of car.
-The best part was the keyless access for opening the doors and starting.
+I sold the Ford and got a new 2010 Prius hatchback and it didn't take long for the hammerblows to start: "Hey nice Prius" said no one ever.
+My very own sister asked: "did you ever think you would get a car LIKE THIS?"
+Another friend just looked at me and said..."WHY?"
+First of all, it was Suzi's, it was easy to drive and a great getting around kind of car.
+The best part was the keyless access for doors and starting.
 And, for a cheap car, it had a certain amount of eco-panache.
-It also had a very smooth stepless transmission.
-On the other hand, the engine sounded like a vacuum cleaner, so there's that.
+On the other hand, the engine sounded like a vacuum cleaner.

-We settled out of court with the asshole after I finally realized that no one wins a lawsuit against an evil person with more money.
+We settled out of court with the asshole after I finally realized that no one wins a lawsuit against an evil person with money.
 Then things got even worse.
 Suzi was volunteering at the Santa Cruz SPCA just a few miles from the house.
-One day, apparently...she went Off Road, in a car that was not designated Off Road, and raked the entire undercarriage to the tune of some $5,000.
+One day, apparently...she went Off Road, in a car that was definitely not designated for Off-Road, and disemboweled five thousand dollars worth of the car's undercarriage.
 Shortly after that she was diagnosed with mild cognitive impairment which meant no more driving, and therefore no need for two cars.
-The Mini had been great at Flying over Highway 17 in a reverse commute.
-But slogging it around town in Stop and Go traffic was not what the car was designed for.
+The Mini had been great at Flying low over Highway 17 in a reverse commute, but slogging it around town in Stop and Go traffic was not what the car was designed for.

 I posted the Mini on Craigslist and an engineer from Silicon Valley to come look at it.
 He liked it but wanted his mechanic in Campbell to check it out first.
 So I set up a time with the mechanic and drove it...Over The Hill...and eventually found my way to the small shop down some alleyway.
 I went into the office, told them I was here and...waited.
 After a while, Tony the came out, did a perfunctory walk around, didn't say anything and walked away.
 Like WTF?
 After a while I walked back into the office and found him sitting there: "We done?"
 Yeah, we were done.